SHARE THIS POST:

 ingredients for JAPANESE TARTAR SAUCE

-Dill (optional) – Dill is not traditionally used in Japanese tartar but I added it for extra freshness, and I love dill with seafood.
+Dill (optional) – Dill is not a typical ingredient in Japanese tartar sauce, but I added for extra freshness, and it goes so well with seafood!

 How to make Japanese Tartar Sauce